jmsuarez1997/MechaCar_Statistical_Analysis/README.md

 ![summary1](https://raw.githubusercontent.com/jmsuarez1997/MechaCar_Statistical_Analysis/main/Resources/Images/Summary1.png)

-Two variables had a non-random amount of variance in the mpg values.
-The variable vehicle_length had a p-value of 2.60e-12, and ground_clearance had a p-value of 5.21e-08.
+Two variables had a non-random amount of variance, the variable vehicle_length had a p-value of 2.60e-12, and ground_clearance had a p-value of 5.21e-08.
 P-values under .05 are considered significant in this model.

 The slope is not considered to be zero.
 The coefficients in our lm() analysis have unique slopes for each variable.
 Our multiple linear regression model will look like the following: